Mitsubishi Mirage: Sixth generation (A00/LA, A10; 2012)

 The Colt was renamed back to Mirage in 2012.
 The sixth generation was previewed as a concept car at the 2011 Geneva International Motor Show, with series production cars unveiled at the 2011 Tokyo Motor Show.
 For some European markets, the name Mitsubishi Space Star is used.
 The model code is A00, although in Australia it is referred to as the LA.

 The Mirage is built at Mitsubishi Thailand's Laem Chabang plant, facility number three since 19 April 2012.
 The car is mainly developed as a response to the Eco Car policy endorsed by the Thailand government.
 The car effectively doubled Mitsubishi sales figures in the country.
 Shipments to Japan began in July, with the Australian hitting the market in January 2013.
 Mitsubishi Motors Philippines began manufacturing both the hatchback and G4 sedan variants of the Mirage for the country's market in January 2017.

 In designing the Mirage, Mitsubishi's objectives were affordability (including in developing economies) and high efficiency.
 To aid efficiency, minimizing vehicle mass was one engineering focus.
 "Painstaking efforts to reduce weight", including the use of high-tensile steel in the body, resulted in a vehicle that is the lightest in its segment in some markets.
 In North America, it is the lightest 4-door car available (only the 2-passenger Smart Fortwo is lighter).

 Reducing aerodynamic drag was another primary design goal.
 One of the car's aerodynamic features resulted in a new patent application.
 The result is the lowest drag coefficient (Cd) in its class.
 Depending on drivetrain and options, the car's Cd ranges from 0.27 to 0.31.

 Markets

+Japan

 Early Japanese models has 1.0-litre 3-cylinder engine with Auto Stop & Go (AS&G), CVT and 165/65 R14 tires.
 The 1.0-litre three-cylinder car for the Japanese market achieves 27.2 km/L in the JC08 cycle and will have a sub-1 million yen price tag.
+From December 2014, the larger 1.2-litre engine was available on the G model.
+In Japan, the first facelift went on sale in January 2016, at which time the 1.0 was also discontinued and replaced by the 1.2 across the board.
+The second facelift arrived in April 2020.

+Because of complications with gaining type approval for the electric power steering and slow sales, Mitsubishi stopped importing the Mirage to Japan at the end of March 2023.
+The car's effective successor in the Japanese market is the Delica D:2.

+Thailand

 The Thai market model was unveiled at the 2012 Bangkok International Motor Show on 28 March 2012.
 The Thai model features the 1.2-litre three-cylinder engine with start-stop, fitted with a CVT or manual transmission.